isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/microsoft-ole-db-provider-for-sql-server.md

 ## <a name="dynamic-properties"></a>Dynamische Eigenschaften

-Der Microsoft OLE DB-Anbieter für SQL Server fügt verschiedene Eigenschaften in die **Properties** -Auflistung der nicht geöffneten Objekte [Connection](connection-object-ado.md), [Recordset](recordset-object-ado.md) und [Command](command-object-ado.md) ein.
+Der Microsoft OLE DB-Anbieter für SQL Server fügt verschiedene Eigenschaften in die **Properties**-Auflistung der nicht geöffneten Objekte [Connection](connection-object-ado.md), [Recordset](recordset-object-ado.md) und [Command](command-object-ado.md) ein.

-Bei den folgenden Tabellen handelt es sich um ein Cross-Index-System der ADO- und OLE DB-Namen für alle dynamischen Eigenschaften.
-In OLE DB Programmer's Reference wird ein ADO-Eigenschaftenname als "Description" bezeichnet.
-Weitere Informationen zu diesen Eigenschaften finden Sie in OLE DB Programmer's Reference.
-Suchen Sie im Index nach dem OLE DB-Eigenschaftennamen, oder lesen Sie Appendix C: OLE DB Properties (in Englisch).
+The following tables are a cross-index of the ADO and OLE DB names for each dynamic property.
+The OLE DB Programmer's Reference refers to an ADO property name by the term "Description."
+You can find more information about these properties in the OLE DB Programmer's Reference.
+Search for the OLE DB property name in the Index or see Appendix C: OLE DB Properties.

 ## <a name="connection-dynamic-properties"></a>Dynamische Eigenschaften von "Connection"

-Die folgenden Eigenschaften werden der **Properties** -Auflistung des **Connection** -Objekts hinzugefügt.
+Die folgenden Eigenschaften werden der **Properties**-Auflistung des **Connection**-Objekts hinzugefügt.

 <table>
 <colgroup>